MicrosoftDocs/power-platform/power-virtual-agents/configuration-end-user-authentication.md

 ## Test your configuration

 Once the setup steps above are complete, save your configuration and test it by [creating a new topic using authentication](advanced-end-user-authentication.md).
-Use these steps to create a test topic:

 ## Remove the authentication configuration